biozal/NewWorld/dm/House Adams.md

 - **Lord Conrad of Weston**: Husband of Lady Caroline of Weston.
 He is in his late 50s.
 Lord Conrad is a portly man with short brown hair and piercing blue eyes.
 They have two children: Lady Margaret and Lord Tyler.

 - **Lord Thoros of Wellesley**: He is Lady Elizabeth's older brother, in his early 70s.
 He is a tall and imposing man with short grey hair and bright blue eyes.
 He is a skilled warrior and has been known to lead armies into battle.
-He is married to Lady Eleanor of Brookline.
+He is married to Lady Eleanor of Wellesley.

 - **Lady Eleanor of Wellesley** Lady Elenaor is married to Lord Thoros of Wellesley.
 She is in her early 60s.
 Lady Eleanor hails from Wellesley and is a petite woman with short curly blonde hair and soft brown eyes.
 They have two children: Prince Richard and Lady Caroline.